mpetazzoni/pandagen/README.md

 By default, the plugin will sort by source filename (via the `source` metadata property of each document) but this can be overridden by passing a different `sortby` value to the plugin.
+You can also revert the sort order by passing `reverse=True`.

 ```python
 # Assuming src/a.md and src/b.md are two documents in the 'blog'